 Mission: To practice radical hospitality and work for a more just world through civic engagement.

 Broad Street Ministry (BSM) seeks to provide a space of welcome and hospitality to those who are unable to find it elsewhere.
 This is manifested through BSM’s largest program, the Hospitality Collaborative, which provides meals and services to adults experiencing poverty and homelessness in a trauma-informed way.
 A volunteer is needed to support the work of the Hospitality Collaborative through volunteer recruitment and coordination; coordination of personal care and clothing distribution; assisting with the mail service program, or assisting with program evaluation.

 Skills: Social Work, Resource Facilitation, Hospitality, Relationship Building

 Mercy Neighborhood Ministries

 Mission: To create partnerships and services that respond to the needs of those who are poor in the North Philadelphia community, especially women, children and persons with special needs.

 Mercy Neighborhood Ministries offers a variety of holistic programs to the residents of the Tioga neighborhood for women, children, persons with special needs and the elderly: school-age child care, adult education and human development, health and wellness programs, as well as a supervised adult day care program for frail elderly and special needs adults.
 The population served is one that is culturally rich, predominantly African American, and economically poor.
 A volunteer is needed as an assistant teacher in the preschool program.
-The volunteer must have a degree in early childhood learning or related field experience in working with preschool-aged children.
+The volunteer must have a degree in early childhood learning, elementary education, or related field experience in working with preschool-aged children.